Magyartanulas/magyartanulas.github.io/Section9.md

 *Kinek ízlik a túró rudi?*

-## Vonz - Attracts (incomplete)
+## Vonz - Attraction (incomplete)
 ---

+If you find something attractive or enticing rather than appealing, you can use `vonz`.
+The accusative is used because these somethings ***attract you***, which is something direct.

+*Table*

+*Examples*

 ## Bír - Casual Interest (incomplete)
 ---

+If you casually like something then you can use `bír`, which among other meanings has a colloquial definition which translates closely to *I dig it* but without sounding like slang.

+*Table*

+*Examples*

 ## Kedvel - Enjoyment
 ---

-To express your enjoyment for things or platonic feelings, use `kedvel` (not to be confused with `kedvvel`).
-Unlike tetszik and ízlik, kedvel is a transitive verb and makes use of the accusative rather than the dative.
+To express your enjoyment for things or platonic feelings, use `kedvel` (not to be confused with `kedvvel`).Like vonz, kedvel is a transitive verb and makes use of the accusative rather than the dative.

 Some conjugations have been omitted due to prior explanations, [click here](https://cooljugator.com/hu/kedvel) to see the full verb conjugation.